You-Gao/Blog/_life/2024-10-23-great-philosophers.md

 # "*Great Man Theory*"

 This blog came really from 3 distinct but related chains of thoughts and events over the past couple of days.
-The first was a teacher mentioning the "Great Man Theory," which finally gave a name to the thoughts I had on the historical canon of thinkers and how contemporaries view each epoch as intellectually led by the sole ideas of a peerless visionary.
+The first was a teacher mentioning the "*Great Man Theory,*" which finally gave a name to the thoughts I had on the historical canon of thinkers and how contemporaries view each epoch as intellectually led by the sole ideas of a peerless visionary.
 The second was my reflections on what the point of theory is and how I am supposed to even "*practice*" what it teaches.
 The third was a quiz I found and took this morning (October 23rd, 2024) on the supposedly top 100 greatest philosophers of our time.
 Here it is if you want to try: [https://www.sporcle.com/games/Almasa/100_Greatest_Philosophers](https://www.sporcle.com/games/Almasa/100_Greatest_Philosophers).[^7]

 > "1.
 Every great leader is born already possessing certain traits that will enable them to rise and lead on instinct."
 <figcaption class="blockquote-footer">Wikipedia (The Source of All True Knowledge)</figcaption>